Mission Leadership Team

 Dave and his wife Jackie, who leads the Liturgical Arts ministry, are busy parents of twin daughters Alex and Tori, and son Sam.
 When not with St. Peter’s youth, Dave is out ballroom dancing with Jackie, riding his John Deere tractor, swinging a golf club or sipping fine wine with family and friends.

 Tuning in to her passion for music and serving the Lord, Emily decided to leave her full-time accounting job in 2010 to pursue a vocation in music ministry at St. Peter.
 Along with playing the organ, piano and flute, Emily directs the adult, youth and children’s choirs, as well as various instrumentalists, soloists and the congregation in making a joyful noise to the Lord.
-Emily also is involved in the Women of St. Peter.
-She and her husband Brian are youth ministry leaders, and they have begun a young adult Bible study in their home.
-She enjoys spending time with her daughters Nora and Eliza who are very fond of music.
 Additionally, Emily works part-time as an accountant for Habitat for Humanity of St. Joseph County, a ministry of the church.
 She is a native of Bremen, IN.

-Brian also serves on the Outreach Ministry Team.
+Emily is deeply involved in the Women of St. Peter, and she and her husband Brian are also youth ministry leaders.
+Brian also serves on the Outreach Team, the Board of Resurrection Lutheran Academy, and as St. Peter Webmaster.
 Both Purdue graduates, the Ruches are serious Boilermaker fans.
-In her “free time,” Emily enjoys reading, being with her family including her daughters Nora and Eliza, and playing with and walking their beagle Rowdy.
+In her “free time,” Emily enjoys reading, being with her family including her daughters Nora and Eliza and son, Robbie, and playing with and walking their beagle, Rowdy.

-Jenna is a child of God, the wife of Brian for over 14 years and mom to Emily (22) and Will (13).
+Jenna is a small business owner, jewelry designer, the wife of Brian for over 17 years and mom to Emily (25) and Will (16).
 She is an Army veteran, a graduate of Indiana University of South Bend and a lifelong Hoosier.
-Jenna has over 15 years of administrative experience including many years volunteering and working for the Boy Scouts of America with her most recent position at Oaklawn Psychiatric Center in South Bend.
-Her family are members of Living Stones Church in South Bend.
-Jenna's ministry calling is to serve a hurting and broken world by showing people that Jesus is crazy in love with them through meeting their practical needs by networking with the body of Christ.
-She grows deeper in her relationship with the Father through constant study, weekly fellowship with her women's group but mostly through worship music.
-Her favorites include: Elevation Worship, Kim Walker-Smith, Plumb, Casting Crowns, Hillsong Worship and Cory Asbury.
-Her favorite worship song is Reckless Love by Cory Asbury and can be heard here.
+Jenna has over 20 years of administrative experience.
+She mostly grows deeper in her relationship with the Father through worship music.
+Her favorites include: for KING & COUNTRY, Elevation Worship, Bethel Music and Cory Asbury.
+Her favorite worship song is Reckless Love by Cory Asbury.

-Jenna has such a healthy obsession with the British monarchy that she has a large portrait of Queen Elizabeth II tattooed on her forearm.
+Jenna has such a healthy obsession with the British monarchy that she has a large Queen Elizabeth II portrait tattoo covering her entire right forearm.
 Her Brit-mania has developed through a life long pursuit of royal watching and educating herself on the crown.
-Her other loves include Ed Sheeran, the greatest invention of all time: Netflix, reading, playing cards, photography, art and creativity, the Olympics and baseball, ice cream, coffee, and air conditioning but mostly Jenna just loves to laugh.
+She is an anglophile through and through.
+Her other loves include Ed Sheeran, One Republic, the greatest invention of all time: Netflix, reading, playing cards, shopping, coffee, air conditioning and working her side hustle: The Olive Tale, Jewelry from Repurposed Paper; but, mostly, Jenna just loves to laugh.